Who is in charge at your house?

 Some days, that’s the million dollar question.

 Really, who’s in charge at your house?
-Oh, I’ve been there.
-I know what it’s like to have to take back the charge from a defiant or pouty kid.
-The reason I had to take it back was because I released it when they jerked it from my hands.
+I know what it’s like to have to take back the position of authority from a defiant or pouty kid.
+I had to take my position back because I released it when my child jerked it from my hands.
 It’s strange how a parent can’t see that they are allowing a child to be the one in charge.
 How easy it is to see it from a distance, but how hard when you’re right in the throes of conflict.

 I’ve been on both sides, and I’m here to tell you it’s not fun to be the one who allowed control to be wrested from one’s fingers.
 In wanting to be a “good parent”, we fail to remember that a good parent cannot always be his child’s friend.
 A good parent makes decisions even when the child hates and bucks against it with all his might.
 This means that the parent is the one who’s in charge and is sometimes considered “mean” by his offspring.